≡ Menu

 Optimization Strategies

-Present your case proactively by emphasizing stability, function, and treatment success.
-Include work performance evaluations, participation in physical activities, and any volunteer work to demonstrate your active lifestyle despite having AS.
+Present your case proactively by emphasizing stability, functional capacity, and treatment success.
+Include work performance evaluations, participation in physical activities, and any volunteer or community work to demonstrate your active lifestyle despite having AS.
+Document all positive aspects of disease management.

 Application Timing Considerations